-Promote funding for the construction of bicycle/pedestrian paths, installation of bike racks and other projects and programs that make multi-modal access, including walking and biking easier, safer and more convenient.
+Promote funding for the construction of bicycle/pedestrian paths, installation of bike racks, pedestrian safety improvements (e.g. signalized street intersections, roadway crossings, etc.) and other projects and programs (e.g. Vision Zero, Complete Streets, Safe Routes to Schools, etc.) that make multi-modal access to parks and open spaces, including walking and biking easier, safer and more convenient.

-Promote funding and support for natural surface recreation trails as a means for the public to access and enjoy natural landscapes.
+Promote funding and support for natural surface recreational trails as a means for the public to access and enjoy natural landscapes, as well as the expansion of funding for transit options to access public open space and parks..